oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 We’re ready to compile!
 In the case of VASP, the compile command is `make DEPS=1 std` but in general, the command may be `make all` or similar (consult the documentation of the code you’re trying to build).

 If you’re working with a code that has a testsuite, now is a good time to run the testsuite to make sure that your compile was successful.

+##Summary of Steps

+1. Download the source code of the package you’re trying to build.
+This will generally be found on the website of the package.
+2. Consult the documentation of the package to find out what scientific libraries are needed, and if the package developers provide guidance on what toolchains/libraries are best
+3. Determine the availability of the needed scientific libraries.
+    1. Can a “library-of-libraries” like MKL or LibSci be used?
+    2. Does NREL support the library as a module?
+        1. If so, determine the toolchain it was built with (usually given in the name of the module).
+If the toolchain is not clear from the name of the module, try the `ldd` command (e.g., `ldd path/to/executable/executable`), which will show you the dynamically linked libraries of the executable.
+4. Prepare your environment
+    1. `module load` the necessary modules to prepare your environment.
+(See  [environment preparation](#environment-preparation) step of VASP example)
+5. Prepare your makefile
+    1. Make sure that the compilers and (optional) MPI used in the makefile match what is used to build your scientific libraries as best as possible
+    2. Make sure that the paths to the scientific libraries in the makefile match the path given by the `module show` command
+    3. Make sure the proper “little L” libraries are referenced in the makefile
+6. Compile!

 ## Questions?